 Registration Open!
 Join us for the next virtual, live-stream Machine Learning Boot Camp: August 27-28, 2020

 The Machine Learning Boot Camp is a two-day intensive boot camp of seminars combined with hands-on R sessions to provide an overview of concepts, techniques, and data analysis methods with applications in biomedical research.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 This two-day intensive training will provide a broad introduction to machine learning methodology with applications in biomedical research.
 Taught by a team of biostatisticians, the Boot Camp will integrate seminar lectures with hands-on R lab sessions to put concepts into practice.
-Emphasis will be given to supervised (e.g., penalized methods, classification and decision trees, survival forests) and unsupervised methods (e.g., clustering algorithms, principal components) with numerous case studies and biomedical applications.
-The workshop will conclude with a brief overview on ‘deep learning’ approaches DOs and DON’Ts.
+Emphasis will be given to supervised (e.g., penalized methods, classification and decision trees, survival forests) and unsupervised methods (e.g., clustering algorithms, dimensionality reduction) with numerous case studies and biomedical applications.
+The workshop will conclude with an overview and example(s) of ‘deep learning’ approaches.